 Three hundred and fifteen teachers responded to the survey; 274 answered this particular question: "Name some research-based strategies you use in the classroom."
 The 274 teachers listed 825 separate "strategy" responses.
 Of the 274 teachers who responded to this question, 45 teachers listed some form of one of the 9 Research Based strategies identified by Marzanno, Pickering, and Pollak.
-Some responses did not address the prompt, and some teachers chose to make a statement concerning strategies.
+(See Appendix A for samples of the Strategy Examples used for Coding) Some responses did not address the prompt, and some teachers chose to make a statement concerning strategies.
 Many teachers listed researchers or writers, many listed instructional materials, and many listed instructional programs, models, curriculum planning techniques and initiatives.